Shunichi1100921/SynthesizeNewMoleculeProject/README.md

 Please refer to them when setting up fragments for synthesizing.

 If you want to synthesize molecules using all possible fragments, set All_Fragment True.
 This process is very time-consuming.
+It synthesizes nearly 2 million molecules.
 ```python:settings.py
 # True if you want to create all possible molecules.
 # This calculation is very time-consuming.